yokoffing/ChatGPT-Prompts/README.md

 > I received a nasty email from `***` where `***`.
 Write a response explaining that `***` in an assertive tone.

+## Cover Letter
+> Write a cover letter for the job description below, using the text of my resume which follows.
+> Job Description Follows: `Copypasta`
+> End Job description.
+> Resume follows: `Copypasta`
+> End resume.

+> Write a cover letter for a job at `company` for the position of `position`.

+> Mention in the cover letter that `I want to get my door in this industry`

+Then I ask it to refine the language of the letter by using terms like "more assertive, for a PhD audience" I also messed around with a couple and had it write them in the style of some American authors to help fine tune the language.
+You can also ask it to write more feminie or masculine to adjust the tone.

+## Resume
+> Write resume bullet points for `job position/role you have`.
+After writing it you can add things like:

 ## Celebrities / Characters / Style

 > Explain `***` in the style of Dave Chappelle